bbauska/JS-Programs/README.md

   }
   console.log(`Quiz complete!
 Your final score is: ${score} out of ${maxQuestions}`);
 }
-// Start the Math Quiz Game
+// Example: Start the Math Quiz Game mathQuizGame();
-mathQuizGame();
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->